 Shares Available for Future Sale by HLR.
 Following the Effective Time, HLR will own approximately 49.9% of the outstanding shares of NHL Common Stock.
 Pursuant to the Stockholder Agreement, NHL has granted certain registration rights to HLR with respect to certain securities of NHL held by it.
 Subject to compliance with applicable Federal and state securities laws, HLR may determine to sell or otherwise transfer any or all the shares of NHL Common Stock it owns from time to time for any reason.
-Although NHL cannot make any prediction as to the effect, if any, that sales in the public market of shares of NHL Common Stock owned by HLR would have on the market price for NHL Common Stock or the availability of such shares for sale could adversely affect prevailing market prices.
+Although NHL cannot make any prediction as to the effect, if any, that sales in the public market of shares of NHL Common Stock prevailing from time to time, sales of substantial amounts of NHL Common Stock or the availability of such shares for sale could adversely affect prevailing market prices.